 An S Corporation is a business entity that functions as a corporation but is not taxed as an individual entity.
 S Corporations are able to avoid double taxation because they are not required to pay corporate income taxes on their profits.
 Instead, much like a sole proprietorship or a partnership, each shareholder reports the profits or losses of the business on their personal income tax return.
 However, unlike a sole proprietorship or a partnership, an S Corporation has liability independent from the owners/ shareholders.

-The specifics of s corporation tax:
+The specifics of S Corporation tax:

-- Although an S corporation does not pay income tax as an entity, it is required to file a corporate tax return using IRS Form 1120S.
+- Although an S Corporation does not pay income tax as an entity, it is required to file a corporate tax return using IRS Form 1120S.

 - The shareholders of an S Corporation must pay themselves reasonable compensation for their work and must pay taxes on this income.